InventorsYear/T01_000_DesignAndEarlyPrototyping/OUTLINE_T01_DesignAndEarlyPrototyping.md

-# T01 Design and Early Prototyping
+# T01 Design and Early Prototyping - OUTLINE
     a	Estimation and dimensional analysis
     b	Requirements discovery, specification, and refinement
     c	Systems thinking in design